mateusfavarin/c1/doc/issues.md

 ### Hog Wild

-- player dies after respawning at a checkpoint
 - crash skips the 'look back at camera and then jump on hog' animation sequence that typically begins hog levels
+- player angle isn't locked after a respawn from a checkpoint
+- some wumpas remain on screen

 ### Native Fortress